natefinch/lumberjack/README.md

     // deleted.)
     MaxBackups int `json:"maxbackups" yaml:"maxbackups"`

+    // ReservedSize is the minimum left space in megabytes of the store device.
+    // Do not to check the available space of the device.
+    ReservedSize int `json:"reservedsize" yaml:"reservedsize"`

     // LocalTime determines if the time used for formatting the timestamps in
     // backup files is the computer's local time.
 The default is to use UTC
     // time.